ntotten/ntotten.github.io/about.md

 permalink: /about/
 ---

 Nathan Totten is a customer Success Engineer Lead at [Auth0](https://auth0.com).
-Formerly at Microsoft on the Azure team.
+Formerly he worked at Microsoft on the Azure team.
+More details on [LinkedIn](https://www.linkedin.com/in/nathantotten).